-1. Urban: In Southern Nevada, urban is Boulder City and the portion of Clark County within Las Vegas Valley including the cities of Las Vegas, North Las Vegas, Henderson and the urbanized townships.
-In Northern Nevada, urban includes the cities of Reno, Sparks and Carson City and unincorporated areas of Washoe County that are within 30 miles of Reno, as approved by the District Office.
+- 1. Urban: In Southern Nevada, urban is Boulder City and the portion of Clark County within Las Vegas Valley including the cities of Las Vegas, North Las Vegas, Henderson and the urbanized townships.
+In Northern Nevada, urban includes the cities of Reno, Sparks, and Carson City, and unincorporated areas of Washoe County that are within 30 miles of Reno, as approved by the District Office. - 2.
+All other areas within Nevada are classified as rural.
+Use rural billing code modifier TN. - 3.
+All outside Nevada services use rural billing code modifier TN.